alchemy-fullstack-js-summer-2018/classwork/week07_back-to-the-front-end/class21_backend-review_javascript_components/README.md

 ### Path to the Darkside

-> Focusing on "getting it to work" and "knowledge acquisition" _leads to anger and frustration_.
+> For training, focusing on "getting it to work" and "knowledge acquisition" _leads to anger and frustration_.
 Work without regard to process and product and forever will technical debt rule your destiny

 ## JavaScript